 Students must register for each term in which they expect to engage in study.
 Registration is to be completed within the period specified for a given term.
 No graduate credit applicable to a degree will be allowed unless a student has formally registered for graduate work at the time of registration for that course.
-To facilitate the registration process, continuing students should consult with their academic advisor and participate in the registration process through their N.E.S.T. account as specified for the coming term.
+To facilitate the registration process, continuing students should consult with their advisor or academic coach and participate in the registration process through their N.E.S.T. account as specified for the coming term.

 Graduate students, under the guidance of the program director, should plan their work carefully so that no changes in the student’s Plan of Study should be necessary.
-When changes seem advisable, they may be made with the approval of the Program director or major advisor.
+When changes seem advisable, they may be made with the approval of the program director or major advisor.

 Special/ Terminal Registration

 Graduate students who are working to clear an Incomplete grade, or who have completed all required courses but are still writing a thesis or dissertation may request to be registered as a special or terminal student.
 Special/terminal registration status will enable a student to have building access and check out materials from the University libraries without being officially registered for a particular semester.
 Special/terminal registration requires the permission of the graduate program director and the Graduate Dean.